Genspect: Opposition to medical guidelines on gender-affirming care

 In March 2022, Julia Mason, a board member of SEGM who also works with Genspect, proposed Resolution 27 along with four other members of the American Academy of Pediatrics (AAP), stating the AAP should reconsider hormone therapy as a first line of treatment and called for an evidence review to update AAP's 2018 policy statement on gender affirmative care.
 The resolution wasn't passed.
 Genspect and the physicians who proposed the resolution claimed that they were being sidelined and that the AAP changed its processes to block discussion of the resolution.
 In response, the AAP said they mischaracterized the current standards of care, which call for intake and collaboration between clinicians and mental health professionals.
 They also said that the process worked normally and that Resolution 27 did not pass because it received no co-sponsorship and the majority of AAP members did not agree with the resolution.
 The AAP stated the guidelines were already under review as part of a routine procedure and that "there is strong consensus among the most prominent medical organizations worldwide that evidence-based, gender-affirming care for transgender children and adolescents is medically necessary and appropriate."

-In July, Genspect asked the AAP for a "non-partisan and systematic review of evidence" for its 2018 guidance of gender-affirming care for children questioning their gender, adding that "Many of our children have received this care and are anything but thriving."
+In July 2022, Genspect asked the AAP for a "non-partisan and systematic review of evidence" for its 2018 guidance of gender-affirming care for children questioning their gender, adding that "Many of our children have received this care and are anything but thriving."
 The APP said it is updating its statement "Providing affirmative clinical care", adding that "Robust evidence demonstrates that access to gender-affirming care decreases risk of suicidal ideations, improves mental health, and improves the overall health and well-being of transgender and gender-diverse youth."

 In September, the World Professional Association for Transgender Health (WPATH) published the eighth edition of its standards for care (SOC8).
 Genspect opposed the guidelines, claiming they encouraged clinicians to alienate parents because the SOC 8 stated "We recommend when gender-affirming medical or surgical treatments are indicated for adolescents, health care professionals working with transgender and gender diverse adolescents involve parent(s)/guardian(s) in the assessment and treatment process, unless their involvement is determined to be harmful to the adolescent or not feasible."
 In response to a chapter on eunuchs who "may seek castration to better align their bodies with their gender identity", O'Malley warned of "a new sacred ideology emerging that you cannot criticise" and, drawing a comparison with the Catholic Church, said "this will inevitably attract some bad-faith actors".

+In Killarney in April 2023, Genspect and the European Professional Association of Transgender Health (Epath) held conferences with differing views on transgender health care.
+Speakers at the Genspect conference included detransitioners, sexologist Ken Zucker, researcher Maya Forstater, and author Helen Joyce.
+Speakers at the Epath conference included Jon Arcelus, co-chair of WPATH's SOC8.